 Kissimmee River Restoration: This restoration project seeks to return the river to a more natural flow after having been channelized in the 1960s.
 The project involves restoring the Kissimmee River and floodplain through backfilling 22 miles of canal, recontouring 12 miles of remnant river channel, rehydrating 25,000 acres of river floodplain, modifying the operational schedules for the upper Kissimmee Chain of Lakes, and implementing a comprehensive ecological evaluation program.
 In 2017, the final two construction contracts were awarded and construction is underway.
 Upon construction completion the approved Headwaters Revitalization Schedule will be implemented for the Upper Basin Lakes and project monitoring will continue to track the restoration progress in the basin.
+What are the ecological responses now that the project has almost been completed?
+Are the benefits as expected?

 Modified Water Deliveries to Everglades National Park (Mod Waters): The ENP Protection and Expansion Act of 1989 added 109,000 acres to ENP.
 This act also authorized a project funded by the USDOI and designed and constructed by the Corps to redirect flows to rehydrate this new area.
 The goal was to help restore ecological function to the area, while providing flood protection to residential areas in the 8.5 Square Mile Area and agricultural interests along the L-31N canal.
 In addition to protecting the 8.5 Square Mile residential area, a major component of the project included modifying the Tamiami Trail.
 In 1928, U.S. Highway 41, known locally as "Tamiami Trail," was completed.
-The 25-mile portion of Tamiami Trail that crosses the central Everglades obstructs natural sheetflow and limits water deliveries to ENP.
+The 25-mile portion of Tamiami

+Trail that crosses the central Everglades obstructs natural sheetflow and limits water deliveries to ENP.
 Bridging and raising the eastern portion of this 90-year-old roadway is one of the most fundamental Everglades restoration actions to help restore flow in the southern end of the ecosystem.
 In 2013, with NPS funding, the USACE completed construction of a 1-mile bridge and partially raised the remaining 10.7 miles of the eastern Tamiami Trail roadway.
 This allows water levels in the adjacent L-29 canal to be raised and thus allows the passage of larger flows into eastern ENP.
+Are the benefits and goals of the project being met?
 Additional road improvements are being pursued within the Tamiami Trail Next Steps (TT:NS) project (see below).

 The Mod Waters project also includes other features for conveyance and seepage management (S-355 spillways/S-356 pump station) to return flows to the Everglades.
 All Mod Waters features were completed by June 2018 and development of the new COP is underway, with expected completion by May 2020.
 Once this operational plan is finalized, average annual flows into the Northeast Shark River Slough portion of ENP will more than double.
-This will allow the rehydration of the downstream ENP wetlands and relieve some of the adverse high water impacts upstream in WCA-3A.
+This will allow the rehydration of the downstream ENP wetlands (Please explain why this is good for restoration.
+What would happen without that extra water?) and relieve some of the adverse high water impacts upstream in WCA-3A.